 Grand County Variance Request Approved Regarding Short-Term Lodging

 The Colorado Department of Public Health and Environment (CDPHE) approved Grand County’s request for a variance from some of the provisions of their Safer at Home public health order that is in effect until June 1.
-Short-term rentals, places of worship and fitness facilities that choose to open for use may do so under the requirements and guidelines set forth in this May 29, 2020 Grand County Public Health Order (PHO)
+Short-term rentals, places of worship and fitness facilities that choose to open for use may do so under the requirements and guidelines set forth in the May 29, 2020 Grand County Public Health Order (PHO).

 Grand County Public Health Press Release